You need more customers.

 Congratulations!
 You’ve just set up your first Google Shopping ads campaign!

-If you need more help setting up your campaign in AdWords, you can check out Google’s guide here.
+If you need more help setting up your campaign in Google Ads, you can check out Google’s guide here.

 Now, before you leave: